genomicsclass/book/pages/matrix_operations.md

 #### The identity matrix

 The identity matrix is analogous to the number 1: if you multiply the identity matrix by another matrix, you get the same matrix.
-For this to happen we need it to be like this:
+For this to happen, we need it to be like this:

 $$
 \mathbf{I} = \begin{pmatrix}